 The gold standard was a success.
-Although the economy was subject to occasional cyclical disturbances and the price level varied both within these cycles and over longer periods, nineteenth- century Britain was a model of financial stability.
+Although the economy was subject to occasional cyclical disturbances and the price level varied both within these cycles and over longer periods, nineteenth-century Britain was a model of financial stability.
 Such was the admiration for Britain's achievement that by the 1880s most other major industrial countries had also adopted gold as the basis for their monetary systems, creating the international gold standard of the late nineteenth century.
-The "rules of the game" were well-known.
+The 'rules of the game' were well known.
 The central bank of every participating country had to preserve the convertibility of its note liabilities into gold at the agreed fixed exchange rate.
 The paper/gold exchange rate within each country implied certain exchange rates between the paper currencies of the participant countries.
 If an exchange rate came under pressure, the consequent external drain on the central bank's gold reserve had to be countered by raising interest rates.
 On the other hand, when a central bank's gold reserve was ample, it could cut interest rates.
-In the case of the Bank of England, its interest-rate decisions were determined fairly mechanically by watching the Proportion between its gold holdings and its deposit liabilities.(3) By the late nineteenth century its gold holdings varied mainly because of international pressures, rather than domestic changes in financial confidence.
-The practice of relating interest-rate decisions to external developments became deeply entrenched.
+In the case of the Bank of England, its interest rate decisions were determined fairly mechanically by watching the proportion between its gold holdings and its deposit liabilities.3 By the late nineteenth century its gold holdings varied mainly because of international pressures, rather than domestic changes in financial confidence.
+The practice of relating interest rate decisions to gold holdings and the exchange rate became deeply entrenched.
+The dependence of interest rates on international financial developments increased, even as the UK's weight in the world economy - and hence its share of the total world gold stock - diminished.